METALS-Copper rebounds on Fed stimulus, supply concerns

 Most active ShFE tin

-ARBS ($1 = 7.0840 Chinese yuan renminbi) (Reporting by Mai Nguyen; Editing by Aditya Soni and Shounak Dasgupta)
+ARBS ($1 = 7.0732 Chinese yuan) (Reporting by Mai Nguyen; Editing by Shounak Dasgupta and Subhranshu Sahu)